sergeydobrodey/collection/README.md

 # Collections

-This is a Go package that provides several utility functions for working with collections.
+Collections is a Go package that provides an extensive collection of utility functions and a thread-safe map for working with collections.
+It includes a variety of functions such as filtering, mapping, sorting, and merging, as well as methods for accessing and modifying a map concurrently.
+Install the package with a simple `go get` command and import it into your project.
+Get started with the list of functions provided and streamline your collection-based workloads today!

 ## Installation